brettz9/intl-dom/README.md

-In the `head` is a property `locals` for storing localized strings (including potentially hierarchically-nested ones) which are intended to be defined privately by the locale, rather than being set (or queried) at runtime by the calling script.
+In the `head` is a property `locals` for storing localized strings (including potentially hierarchically-nested ones) which are intended to be defined privately by the locale.
+They cannot be directly queried at runtime by the calling script.

 These can allow for reuse of frequent strings as well as allow for avoiding